ansible/ansible/docs/docsite/rst/installation_guide/intro_installation.rst

     $ sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys 93C4A3FD7BB9C367
     $ sudo apt update
     $ sudo apt install ansible

-.. note:: This method has been verified with the Trusty sources in Debian Jessie and Stretch but may not be supported in earlier versions.
-You may want to use ``apt-get`` instead of ``apt`` in older versions.

 Installing Ansible on Gentoo with portage
 -----------------------------------------